MTabrett/hangman837/README.md

 5. License Information (## License information)

 ## Project Description
 In the classic children's game of Hangman, a player's objective is to identify a secret word of which only the number of letters is originally revealed.
-In each round, the player guesses a letter of the alphabet: if it is present in the secret word, all instances are revealed; otherwise one of the hangman's body parts is drawn in on a gibbet.
+In each round, the player guesses a letter of the alphabet: if it is present in the secret word, all instances are revealed; otherwise one of the hangman's body parts is drawn in on a gallows.
 The game ends in a win if the word is entirely revealed by correct guesses, and ends in a loss if the hangman's body is completely revealed instead.
 To assist the player, a visible record of all guessed letters is typically maintained.
+Built in sections -
+    Part 1 - Milestone_2.py

-    - Creates a list of words that the computer Randomly selects a word from
+        - Defined the list of possible words
+        - Choose a random word from the list
-    - Player inputs guessed letter
+        - Asked the Player for an input
-    - Computer checks that the entered guess is only 1 letter and is alphabetical
+        - Check that the input is a single character
-    - Prints a response dependent on valid or invalid input
-    - If input valid Displays the guessed letters and the word progress
-     - Shows the hangman stages as you make wrong guesses
+        - Documented to this point
+        - Updated GitHub with commits and git push
+        - Refactored and optimised current code

+    Part 2 - Milestone_3.py
-     - Checks the user input a valid entry
+        - Iterately checked the player input to make sure a valid guess
-     - Tells you if you win or lose the game
+        - Checked whether the player_guess was in the random_selected_word
+        - Created functions to help run the checks - check if valid & is in the random_selected_word

 ## Installation instructions
     To install the game, you need to have Python 3 installed on your system.
 You can download it from [here](https://www.python.org/downloads/).